IBM/vr-speech-sandbox-cardboard/README.md

 ## 3. Building and Running

-> Note: This has been compiled and tested using Unity 2017.4.1f3 and Watson Unity SDK from the Unity asset Store as of May 2, 2018 and tested with the `develop` branch of the github unity-sdk as of `commit 9b439ca57bdb May2`.
+> Note: This has been compiled and tested using Unity 2018.2.0f2 and Watson Unity SDK from the Unity asset Store as of July 24, 2018 and tested with the `develop` branch of the github unity-sdk as of `commit 44d8df33922 July 12`.

+> Note: If you are in *any* IBM Cloud region other than US-South you *must* use Unity 2018.2 or higher.
+This is because Unity 2018.2 or higher is needed for TLS 1.2, which is the only TLS version available in all regions other than US-South.

 1. Either download the Watson Unity SDK from the Unity asset store or perform the following: